dbf/django-dpotools/README.md

 only, if it is accessible from the internet and therefore your Django installation will be exposed to all kinds of bad things).
 The django-lockdown package and Fail2ban are amongst the options to achieve this.
-Bootstrap, jQuery and popper.js are included in order to avoid to force clients to contact third party servers.
+Bootstrap, jQuery, popper.js and DataTables are included in order to avoid to force clients to contact third party servers.

 Known bugs and limitations:
 - RPA generator: One can specify time limits for erasure, categories of